SFDO-Tooling/CumulusCI/docs/get_started.md

 3. [Install the Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli)

-Run the following commands to create a directory with your project\'s name, navigate to said directory, and initialize it as a Git repository:
+Run the following commands to create a directory with your project's name, navigate to said directory, and initialize it as a Git repository:

 ```console